Patchier/Big-Warden/README.md

 1. Simply open the Wabbajack UI, which can be acquired from here if you don't already have it: <https://www.wabbajack.org/#/>.

-2. Once you've installed Wabbajack, or if you already have it, open it up and choose "Browse Modists".
+2. Once you've installed Wabbajack, or if you already have it, open it up and choose "Browse Modlists".

 3. From there, you will download "Big Warden" by clicking the little down arrow.